 Our performance is subject to economic conditions and their impact on the levels of consumer spending.
-Demand for entertainment and leisure activities, including online gambling, may decline if discretionary consumer spending declines, including during economic downturns, when consumers generally earn less disposable income.
+Demand for entertainment and leisure activities, including online gambling, has in the past, and could in the future, decline during periods when discretionary consumer spending declines, including during economic downturns, inflation, geopolitical crises, major central bank policy actions including interest rate increases, public health crises, or other factors, when consumers generally earn less disposable income.
 Changes in discretionary consumer spending or consumer preferences are driven by factors beyond our control, such as:

-- unfavorable changes in general economic conditions, including recessions, economic slowdowns; - fears of recession and changes in consumer confidence in the economy; - sustained high levels of unemployment; - increases in taxes, including gambling taxes or fees; - high energy, fuel and other commodity costs; - the potential for bank failures or other financial crises; and - terrorist attacks or other global events.
+- unfavorable changes in general economic conditions, including recessions, economic slowdowns, and periods of inflation; - fears of recession, higher inflation, and changes in consumer confidence in the economy; - sustained high levels of unemployment; - increases in taxes, including gambling taxes or fees; - high energy, fuel and other commodity costs; - the potential for bank failures or other financial crises; and - terrorist attacks, wars, health crises, or other global events.